What You Need To Know Before You Move To Croatia

 Getting a visa as a foreigner in Croatia is like winning a fluffy toy at the carnival – sure, it can be achieved, but it isn’t easy and will take many attempts.
 The only difference is it is free.

 Oh wait, it is only free so long as you are from the EU.
-If not, be prepared to fork out hundreds of euro for the mandatory health insurance back payment fees.
+If not, be prepared to fork out hundreds of euros for the mandatory health insurance back payment fees.
 When you go to your local Hrvatski Zavod Za Zdravstveno Osiguranje (HZZO) office, you’ll discover that you have to pay for the 12 months you were not in the country.
-Ours was over 500 euro each.
+Ours was over 500 euro each back in 2012.

 While we are on the topic of the MUP, be sure to take someone with you who speaks Croatian fluently.
 Even in the foreigner’s line, getting an English-speaking staff member is not always possible – and if it’s like the one in Zadar, the service will also be provided without a hint of trying to speak English.